Government holding talks in step towards UK ban on foie gras

 Related video: A French chef creates foie gras without force-feeding animals

-The government has begun talks with food-industry figures over foie gras in what is seen as a significant step towards banning the product in the UK.

-It comes after MPs told the government last month they were losing patience over its lack of action on outlawing imports of the stuff made from fatty livers of geese and ducks that have been repeatedly force-fed.
+The government has begun talks with the food industry over moves to ban foie gras in the UK.
+MPs told the government last month they were losing patience over its lack of action on outlawing imports of the controversial delicacy made from the fattened livers of geese and ducks that have been repeatedly force-fed.

-The cross-party group of MPs told environment secretary George Eustice and animal-welfare minister Lord Goldsmith they were unhappy at not receiving a response after lobbying them earlier this year, warning: “The UK public is growing impatient, as are we.”
+The cross-party group of MPs told environment secretary George Eustice and animal welfare minister Lord Goldsmith they were unhappy at not receiving a response after lobbying them earlier this year, warning: “The UK public is growing impatient, as are we.”

-The government has repeatedly hinted it will ban imports of foie gras, which is considered so cruel that it is illegal to produce in the UK, although the country imports an estimated 200 tonnes from mainland Europe each year.
+The government has repeatedly hinted it will ban imports of foie gras, which is considered so cruel that it is illegal to produce in the UK, although an estimated 200 tonnes is imported from mainland Europe each year.

 In its animal-welfare action plan published in May, the government pledged to gather evidence to shape a decision on imports.
 It had long said that banning imports was impossible while Britain was in the EU.

-But now sources have confirmed to The Independent that the government is holding talks with interested parties, including leaders in the UK food industry and animal-welfare organisations.
+But now sources have confirmed to The Independent that the government is holding talks with interested parties, including leaders in the UK food industry and animal welfare organisations.

-In an open letter to the ministers, the MPs - including Conservative backbencher Henry Smith - called for an urgent meeting.
+In an open letter to the ministers, the MPs, including Conservative backbencher Henry Smith, called for an urgent meeting.

 “Following our letter dated 26th March 2021, we continue to await receipt of a) a roadmap and b) a proposed timeline confirming when a ban on the importation of foie gras produced by force-feeding will be implemented (covering all sales of foie gras in the UK),” the letter said.